 - Student Timesheet (Word or PDF)

-- Service-Learning Presentation ( PDF Format or PowerPoint Format
+- Service-Learning Presentation

 - Video of Service-Learning Presentation for posting to D2L.
 Useful for faculty teaching online courses or to help students who miss the service learning class presentation.
 (Instructional PowerPoint Video for online courses)